wendyverdonk93/docs/content/integrations/ecommerce-integrations/lightspeed_core/_index.md

 title_short: "Lightspeed"
 description_short: "Easily integrate MultiSafepay payment solutions into your Lightspeed webshop with the free core integration."
 description: "Easily integrate MultiSafepay payment solutions into your Lightspeed webshop with the free core integration.
 This core integration is managed by our partner Lightspeed.
-For support, email [Lightspeed](https://www.lightspeedhq.nl/support) directly."
+For support, see Lightspeed – [Support](https://www.lightspeedhq.nl/support).
 layout: 'single'
 tags: 'hidden'
 aliases: